Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 4. Model Theft

-The Risk: Attackers extract model weights, architecture, or behavior through repeated queries or system compromise.
+The Risk.
+Attackers extract model weights, architecture, or behavior through repeated queries or system compromise.

 Development Practices